certbot/certbot/docs/using.rst

    ./certbot-auto

-.. hint:: During the beta phase, Certbot enforces strict rate limits on the number of certificates issued for one domain.
+.. hint:: During the beta phase, the Let's Encrypt servers enforce strict rate limits on the number of certificates issued for one domain.
 It is recommended to initially use the test server via `--test-cert` until you get the desired certificates.

 Throughout the documentation, whenever you see references to